JoseLuisMartins/SDIS-FEUP/README.md

 For each file whose backup it has initiated:
 The file pathname
 The backup service id of the file
-The desired replication degree
+The desired desiredReplication degree
 For each chunk of the file:
 Its id
-Its perceived replication degree
+Its perceived desiredReplication degree
 For each chunk it stores:
 Its id
 Its size (in KBytes)
-Its perceived replication degree
+Its perceived desiredReplication degree
 The peer's storage capacity, i.e. the maximum amount of disk space that can be used to store chunks, and the amount of storage (both in KBytes) used to backup the chunks.
 5. Implementation Aspects